Brand Names: Versed

 - What should I discuss with my healthcare provider before taking midazolam (Versed)?

 - How should I take midazolam (Versed)?

 - What happens if I miss a dose (Versed)?

 - What happens if I overdose (Versed)?

-- What should I avoid while taking midazolam (Versed)?
+- What should I avoid after taking midazolam (Versed)?